Windows OS Hub

 Contents:

-• Active Directory User Logon Audit Policy
+• Configure User Logon Audit Policy in Active Directory

 • Get Domain User Logon History Based on Kerberos Events

-1. Open the domain GPO management console (GPMC.msc);
+1. Open the domain GPO management console (GPMC.msc)

 enable user logon audit policy in active directory